 The Ethics of Living

-Aristotle believed, for instance, that a good life was one where people lived according to their virtues and contributed to society.
-Eudaimonia is a concept that refers to living according to reason and leading a virtuous, balanced life.
+For instance, Aristotle thought a good life was one where people lived their virtues and helped society.
+Eudaimonia means living rationally and virtuously.

-Jeremy Bentham, John Stuart Mill, and other utilitarian philosophers argued the opposite: that a good life maximizes pleasure while minimizing pain for as many people as possible.
-This consequentialist approach assesses morality based on the outcomes of actions, not their intrinsic qualities.
+According to utilitarian philosophers like Jeremy Bentham and John Stuart Mill, a good life increases pleasure and minimizes pain for as many people as feasible.
+The consequentialist approach evaluates morality based on action results, not intrinsic attributes.

 What is Justice?